bytesatwork/bsp-platform-ti/README.md

-# bytes at work AG BSP platform manifest for AM335x and AM62x based modules
+# bytesatwork AG BSP platform manifest for AM335x and AM62x based modules

-This repository contains the manifest for [repo](https://source.android.com/setup/develop/repo) and is intended to simplify the build procedure for byteDEVKIT AM335x and byteDEVKIT AM62x by [bytes at work AG](https://www.bytesatwork.io).
+This repository contains the manifest for [repo](https://source.android.com/setup/develop/repo) and is intended to simplify the build procedure for byteDEVKIT AM335x and byteDEVKIT AM62x by [bytesatwork AG](https://www.bytesatwork.io).

 ## Usage